-Yes, some spyware can be installed from a website through an embedded script or program in a webpage.
-Some unwanted software requires your help to install through clicking web pop-ups or downloading free software that contains spyware.
+Yes, some spyware can be installed from a website through an embedded script, or program in a webpage.
+Some unwanted software requires your help to install through web pop-ups or free software that require you to accept a downloadable file.
 However, if you keep Windows up to date and don't reduce your security settings, you can minimize the chances of a spyware infection.

 For more information, see Get security updates for Windows and Using Windows Defender.

 Review license agreements before installing software.
-When you visit websites, don't automatically agree to download anything the site offers.
+When you visit websites, do not automatically agree to download anything the site offers.
 If you download free software, such as file sharing programs or screen savers, read the license agreement carefully.
-Look for clauses that say you must accept advertising and pop-ups from the company, or that the software will send certain information back to the software publisher.
+Look for clauses where you must accept advertising and pop-ups from the company, or that the software will send certain information back to the software publisher.

 For more information, go to the Windows Defender website.